Los Angeles, US

 If the Terminal 8 charging station is busy, head to Gate 86.
 Both of the outlets here work and there are seats available.

-Enjoy a frozen yogurt with fresh fruit for a quick meal before a flight.
-Travellers consistently rate Pinkberry as great value.
+Enjoy a frozen yoghurt with fresh fruit for a quick treat before a flight.
+Travellers consistently rate Pinkberry as being delicious and great value.

 You can relax while you wait for flight in plenty of airside locations: